huntdatacenter/docs/docs/faq/transfer.md

 category: FAQ
 permalink: faq/transfer
 sidebarDepth: 1
+description: This page lists frequently asked questions related to data transfer and network openings in labs.
 ---

 # FAQ on data transfer

-This page list frequently asked questions related to data transfer and network openings in labs.
+This page lists frequently asked questions related to data transfer and network openings in labs.

 [[toc]]